-6. Quantitative and qualitative information about its capital adequacy to enable the reader to evaluate the licensed insurer's objectives, policies and processes for managing capital and to assess its capital adequacy.
-The licensed insurer must disclose its generic solvency requirements as imposed by legislation or otherwise directed by the Authority, the capital available to cover regulatory capital requirements, and information on any internal model used to determine capital resources and requirements.
+7. Quantitative and qualitative information about its capital adequacy to enable the reader to evaluate the licensed insurer's objectives, policies and processes for managing capital and to assess its capital adequacy.
+The licensed insurer must disclose its generic solvency requirements as imposed by legislation or otherwise directed by the Authority (other than solvency requirements that the Authority has directed the licensed insurer to keep confidential), the capital available to cover regulatory capital requirements, and information on any internal model used to determine capital resources and requirements.